2019 James Beard Awards Policies and Procedures:

 Criteria for Restaurant and Chef Awards

 A restaurateur who demonstrates creativity in entrepreneurship and integrity in restaurant operations.
 Must have been in the restaurant business for at least 10 years.
 Must not have been nominated for a James Beard Foundation chef award in the past five years.

-A chef who has set high culinary standards and who has served as a positive example for other food professionals.
+A chef who sets high culinary standards and who has served as a positive example for other food professionals.
 Must have been working as a chef for the past five years.

 A restaurant that demonstrates consistent excellence in food, atmosphere, service, and operations.
 Must have been in business 10 or more consecutive years.

 Rising Star Chef of the Year

 A chef age 30 or younger who displays exceptional talent, character, and leadership ability, and who is likely to make a significant impact in years to come.

 Best New Restaurant

-A restaurant opened in the last calendar year that already demonstrates excellence in cuisine and hospitality, and that is likely to make a significant impact in years to come.
+A restaurant opened in 2018 that already demonstrates excellence in cuisine and hospitality, and that is likely to make a significant impact in years to come.

 A pastry chef or baker who demonstrates exceptional skill, integrity, and character in the preparation of desserts, pastries, or breads served in a restaurant.
 Must have been working as a pastry chef or baker for the past five years.

 A restaurant in operation for five or more years that demonstrates consistency and exceptional thoughtfulness in hospitality and service.

 Outstanding Wine, Beer, or Spirits Producer

 A restaurant or bar that demonstrates excellence in wine service through a carefully considered wine list and a well-informed approach to helping customers choose and drink wine.

 Best Chefs (10 Regions)

 Chefs who set high culinary standards and also demonstrate integrity and admirable leadership skills in their respective regions.
 A nominee may be from any kind of dining establishment but must have been working as a chef for at least five years, with the three most recent years spent in the region.